-I don’t go to Starbucks for coffee.
+During the holidays, I don’t go to Starbucks for coffee.
 I go because I need to be witnessed.
-Specifically, I need to be witnessed by a 23-year-old barista named Lila wearing reindeer antlers, delivering a brittle, scripted, seasonal greeting that I do not have the emotional bandwidth to reciprocate and she barely has the will to sustain.
+Specifically by a 23-year-old barista named Lila wearing reindeer antlers, delivering a brittle, scripted, seasonal greeting that I do not have the emotional bandwidth to reciprocate and she barely has the will to sustain.

-I go to Starbucks because there is something that borders an epiphany when you’re scouring an app for a handful of little digital stars that mean nothing–but somehow also mean everything.
+I go to Starbucks in general because there is something that borders an epiphany when you’re scouring an app for a handful of little digital stars that mean nothing, but somehow also mean everything.
 Because standing under the atmospherically calibrated glow of those soffit lights, waiting for a pastry that tastes impossibly good and objectively terrible, I feel my whole nervous system unclench.

 See, Starbucks is not a café chain.
 It is a federally unregulated center for seasonal emotional stabilization.
 And during the holidays?
 It becomes a temple.